Google says it stopped 5.2 billion bad ads in 2022

 At the top of the bad ads list are ads Google says abuse its ad network — that includes ads that contain malware as well as manipulative or spam ads.
 In 2021, Google said it stopped some 652.1 million such ads.
 In 2022, that number leapt to 1.36 billion.

 Google attributed the increase to improvements in its machine learning algorithms that spot these ads, reporting mechanisms, and changes to its ad policies.
-Moreover, Google suspended 6.7 million advertiser accounts after it identified networks of bad actors that deployed malicious ads.
+Moreover, Google suspended 6.7 million advertiser accounts after identifying networks of bad actors that deployed malicious ads.

 For all the company’s efforts, it hasn’t stopped malicious ads from appearing to users, including through Google’s own products like Google search.
 Bleeping Computer highlighted how bad actors use Google software to spread ads in December.